Hendrix-CS/csci235/projects/build_program_robot.md

 | 5V Pin  | `+` column |
 | GND Pin | `-` column |

-**Note**: Also wire the two `-` columns together, so that both provide grounding.
-This will be helpful when we wire the motors.
-There is no need to wire the `+` columns together, as we only need to use one of them.
+**Note:** Wire the two `-` columns together so that they both provide grounding.
+Also wire the two `+` columns together so that they both provide power.

 #### Step 5.2